department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/mfs_Overpay Copay Architecture Intent.md

   - No significant sensitive data risks.
 Logging will follow existing vets-api patterns that exclude PII/PHI from logs.

 ## Infrastructure and network changes
-- List any changes or additions
+- No new infrastructure or network changes will happen as part of this effort

 ## Test strategy
 - Describe automated, manual and user acceptance test strategy: